Quantum arithmetic with the Quantum Fourier Transform: QFT adders

+that introduces a factor $F$ in the divisor which will be useful later.
+All the $C\!Z$ and $C\!Z^F$ gates we use correspond to controlled rotation gates $C\!R(\theta)$ for different rotation angles.
+These gates are basic building blocks in many quantum arithmetic constructions and there are multiple proposals for their implementation with different quantum information units \cite{DWS03,FEF08,NB14,HC16}.

 These ingredients are enough to give a modulo $d$ adder.
-We can add two numbers originally in the computational basis by taking one of them into phase encoding and then applying a controlled phase shift.
+We can add two numbers that are originally encoded in the computational basis by taking one of them into phase encoding and then applying a controlled phase shift.
 The adder comes from the sequence of operations

 Here and in the following equations, when we apply a quantum gate on only a subset of all the possible input states, we introduce subindices to show on which states the gates are acting.
 The first operation